 Food 4 Farmers have been in the front line in ensuring the farmers in the coffee-growing areas have been empowered with the primary aim to improve the coffee production through the farms.
-Most of the farmers in these areas are less educated and civilised, which put them at a disadvantage in realising their rights as farmers.
+Most of the farmers in these areas are less educated and civilized, which put them at a disadvantage in realizing their rights as farmers.
 The organisation has been conducting civic education to such farmers who have boosted their lives.

 - Promoting Food Security

 The significant challenge which the farmers face is food insecurity because when they plant the coffee, it utilises the whole piece of land, especially those with small production lots.
 Food 4 Farmer ensures that such farmers get access to the food which they can consume in their families.
 For instance, in Nicaragua, most of the farmers have run out of the food, but luckily enough the charities organisation helped the farmers by increasing the production and consumption of local food.
 And by doing that, the charity creates several benefits such as decrease imports, reducing the impact of the environment and on climate change.

 The Coffee Trust is one of the International based Charities organisation which is assisting the coffee to producers across the globe.
 The organisation has put more focus on the Ixil region of Guatemala, where it has introduced various projects which ensure the farmers get empowered.

 The organisation has put more focus on the food and health in the region because they are the main challenges faced by the coffee producers.
 They advise the farmers on alternative crop production to increase food security.
 On the other hand, they have guaranteed the health to the farmers to which they are entitled.

 The fact about the Ixil region is that there is a high level of illiterate hence affecting the social status of the area.
 However, the organisation has ensured there is an increase in the access of education to the children by offering scholarship and also learning environment.